-- Upon receipt of an emergency or non-emergency report of CA/N, will immediately forward the information by phone to DPCJFS. - Provide legal advice and interpretation of law to the Child Protective Services unit. - Make a determination as to the filing of any criminal charges. - Assist in drafting legal documents for Child Protective Services unit. - Representation of the Child Protective Services unit in local Juvenile Court proceedings.
+- Upon receipt of an emergency or non-emergency report of CA/N, will immediately forward the information by phone to DPCJFS. - Provide legal advice and interpretation of law to the Child Protective Services unit. - Makes decisions as to the filing of criminal charges. - Assist in drafting legal documents for Child Protective Services unit. - Representation of the Child Protective Services unit in local Juvenile Court proceedings.

-Responsibilities of City Law Director and Village Solicitors:
+Responsibilities of City Law Director and/or Village Solicitors:

-- In the Municipal Court(s), the above will prosecute misdemeanor cases rising from ordinance violations within their respective village or city limits, pertaining to cases of CA/N. - Make a determination as to the filing of any criminal charges.
+- In the Municipal Court, the above will prosecute misdemeanor cases arising from ordinance violations within their respective village or city limits, pertaining to cases of CA/N. - Make decisions as to the filing of criminal charges.